Want to land a job that leaves a positive impact? These are the best corporate social responsibility jobs to develop your career.

 Corporate Social Responsibility Analyst

-Many jobs in corporate social responsibility require a humanities background.
+Many jobs in CSR require a humanities background.

 Still, if you are a number-cruncher at heart, with a degree in an area like Finance, Economics, or Business, you may prefer to look for opportunities in the field of data collection, auditing, and making recommendations.